tombenke/otel-inst-py/README.md

 Python package that provides the basic features required for Open-Telemetry instrumentation.
 It makes easier the manual instrumentation of a python application.

+See also the [API docs](https://tombenke.github.io/otel-inst-py/) of the package.

 ### Prerequisites

 You will need the following tools installed on your machine: